IMPACT OF THE INDONESIA-RUSSIA AGREEMENT ON COOPERATION IN THE FIELD OF SPACECASE LAUNCH FACILITIES AND LEGAL PROTECTION FOR INDONESIAN CITIZENS

 a) nationals of that launching State

-b) foreign nationals during such time as they are participating in the operation of that space object from the time of its launching or at any stage thereafter until its descent, or during such time as they are in the immediate vicinity of a planned launch or recovery area as the result of an invitation by that launching State.”
+b) foreign nationals during such time as they are participating in the operation of that space object from the time of its launching or at any stage thereafter until its descent, or during such time as they are in the immediate vicinity of a planned launching or recovery area as the result of an invitation by that launching State.”

 This convention regulates the issue of liability for losses from outer space activities.
 Parties that can apply for compensation are: non-launching countries whose territory or citizens suffer losses, including legal entities and individuals.[6]

-Indonesia-Russia cooperation in the form of Agreement Between the Government of the Republic of Indonesia and the Government of the Russian Federation on Cooperation in the Field of Exploration and Use of Outer Space for Peaceful Purposes, which consists of 16 articles and annexes concerning intellectual property and limited business information.
+Indonesia-Russia cooperation in the form of Agreement Between the Government of the Republic of Indonesia and the Government of the Russian Federation on Cooperation in the Field of Exploration and Use of Outer Space for Peaceful Purposes, which consists of 16 articles and annexes concerning intellectual property and restricted business information.
 The sixteen articles consist of:

 a.
 Article 1, objectives

 b.
-Article 2, regarding legal basis
+Article 2, regarding the legal basis

 d.
 Article 4,5, regarding the scope and form of cooperation